 With the exception of the one-time application fee, certificate program fees are charged on a quarterly basis.
 Payment is due when you register.

 Course fees do not include any costs for class materials such as textbooks and software.

 Attend class in person at one of our convenient locations.
 You’ll engage face to face with your classmates and instructors as part of a highly interactive curriculum.
 An online learning management system may be required to access some course materials and assignments.

 Our special blended programs combine the convenience of online study with the vibrancy of in-person classes for a unique learning experience.

 Enjoy the flexibility of online learning, which allows you to participate in class activities, assignments and discussions on your schedule, from anywhere.
 Experience cutting-edge technology and a supportive, diverse learning community.

-Explore the popular fiction genre, and learn how to captivate readers with strong plots, powerful scenes and three-dimensional characters as you develop your own novel.
+Hone your popular fiction writing skills and learn how to captivate readers with strong plots, powerful scenes and three-dimensional characters as you develop your own novel.

-Study the creative and technical aspects of one of most popular areas of fiction today.
-Learn how to take a rough story idea or draft and develop it into a fully formed piece of writing.
+Study the creative and technical aspects of one of most popular categories of fiction.
+Learn how to take a rough story idea or draft and develop it into a manuscript you can submit to agents and publishers.